zyrafal/uad-debt-contracts-prototyping/README.md

 - Auto replace contractAddresses on deploy.

 TODO (Steve):
 - Assuming you can change comparisonToken, change the 1000000 values so that regardless of what token is used it will work i.e. USDC has 6 decimals which is an exception - default is 18.
+- Replace MockStabilitasToken with the real dollar token once its built
+- Go to ExcessDollarsDistributor and replace the 3 addresses with the right addresses.
+These should really be pulled from config